Stove top Cookies/Clusters – Quick snack

 - After 4 minutes flip over and cook on the other side for 3-4 minutes.

 Make clusters store in an air tight container and enjoy for breakfast.

 - Here I used oats as is-but it can be ground to fine powder and then use in the cookies.

 - Plaing flour/APF can be used alternatively to wheat flour for added texture.

 - To make dates paste-deseed and chop dates and blend in the food processor to smooth paste.

-About Chitra JagadishMy passion is Cooking & love exploring healthy recipes.
-This blog is all about sharing 'Recipes for Healthy living', which are my experiments at home.
+About Chitra JagadishMy passion for Cooking & love to explore healthy recipes.
+This blog is a result from it and am here to share 'Recipes for Healthy living'...Its all about 'FOOD and HEALTH'